Best place to find information and services that your council provides...

 The next full term starts on January 1st 2019.
 In order to access this you must have applied for your code and had it validated by no later than December 31st 2018.
-This will ensure you get your funding on time.
+Ideally, you should apply before the Christmas School Holidays start to ensure you get your funding on time.

-The Government estimates that around 390,000 3 and 4 year olds are eligible for this extra childcare and it's there to better support parents who want to work, or want to be able to increase their working hours, but without this help, haven’t been able to afford to do so.
+This extra childcare was introduced to better support parents who want to work, or want to be able to increase their working hours, but without this help, haven’t been able to afford to do so.

 15 hours FREE childcare per week will remain for every child aged 3-4 and a number of 2 year olds, depending on eligibility.

 Already receiving your 30 HOURS free childcare?

 If you want your 30 hours FREE childcare to continue, you MUST re-confirm your details & eligibility every 3 months.
 Full information is available below in the "Re-Confirm Eligibility" tab below.